chrisnoonan98675/site/xl-deploy/how-to/using-satellite-groups.markdown

 When a satellite from the group fails, the failed deployment task does not transfer over to another satellite.
 To recover the failed deployment task, you must bring back up the downed satellite.

-Troubleshooting:
+## Troubleshooting

-* *Task is hanging on 'Send task to _satellite_' using satellite group* If you deploy to an environment where some host(s) are attached to a satellite _group_*_ **satgrp** while some other hosts are attached to some satellite _instance_ **sat1** directly, the deployment task will fail when the **satgrp** contains **sat1** and picks **sat1** as the 'active' satellite.
+### Task is hanging on `Send task to satellite` using satellite group

+If you deploy to an environment where one or more hosts are attached to a **satgrp** satellite group and other hosts are attached to a **sat1** satellite instance directly, the deployment task fails when the **satgrp** contains **sat1** and picks **sat1** as the active satellite.

-Up until versions 7.0.2, 7.5.2 and 8.0.2, blocks assigned to the same satellite will be hanging on _EXECUTING_ state.
-The logs will show the following:
+For versions 7.0.2, 7.5.2, and 8.0.2, the blocks assigned to the same satellite hang on the _EXECUTING_ state.
+The logs shows the following:
-{code:java}

         akka.actor.InvalidActorNameException: actor name [upload-supervisor-<something>] is not unique!
-    ...
-{code}

-On later versions of XL-Deploy, one of the blocks will fail with the following output:
+For XL Deploy version 8.0.3 and later, one of the blocks fails with the following output:
-{code:java}

         Error while sending file to satellite.
-(Task is already registered) {code}
+(Task is already registered)

-If you run into the situation described above, please cancel the task and ensure all hosts use **satgrp** not **sat1**.
+If any of these situations occur, cancel the task and ensure all the hosts use **satgrp** and not **sat1**.

-Note that this issue could occur intermittently because of the random selection of a satellite from the satellite group.
+**Note:** This issue can occur intermittently due to the random selection of a satellite from the satellite group.